 Annika Fae, Instructor.
 Annika was born on a volcanic island in the middle of the Pacific Ocean, and grew up in the lands by the Salish Sea, camping and hiking, exploring and playing in the temperate rainforests of the Cascadia bioregion.
 Annika began her teaching career as a Waldorf Early Childhood teacher and is a graduate Sound Circle Center for Anthroposophy in Seattle.
 She spent six delightful years as a preschool and kindergarten teacher, helping young children come into their imagination and learn to be caring and kind with others.
-After attending an Art of Mentoring at the Wilderness Awareness School, Annika found a new vocation as a Nature Mentor.
+After attending an Art of Mentoring course at the Wilderness Awareness School, Annika found a new vocation as a Nature Mentor.
 She began by instructing at WAS summer camps (a joyful return to the camp experiences that she enjoyed as a child and young adult at Girl Scout camp as both a camper and counselor) and then spent a year at WAS’s Anake Leadership Program, apprenticing in the weekly program for 7-9 year olds.
-Annika is thrilled to be in her third year at VWP as an instructor in both the weekly and monthly programs.
-When not sneaking, hiding, and playing in the forests of Vashon with her students, Annika loves to paint, garden, and make things – from clothes to baskets, salves to jams – and is looking forward to following animal trails in other parts of the northwest in the Tracking Apprenticeship at Raven’s Roots.
+Annika is thrilled to be in her fifth year at VWP as an instructor in our weekly 7-12 program.
+While she has been mentoring kids, Annika has also completed a Tracking Apprenticeship at Raven’s Roots and the WAS Tracking Intensive, and holds a Level III Track and Sign Certification from the internationally recognized CyberTracker.com.
+When not sneaking, hiding, and playing in the forests of Vashon with her students, Annika loves to paint, garden, and make things – from clothes to baskets, salves to jams.

 Joanne Jewell, Instructor.
 Joanne joined VWP in 2010.
 She brings a deep understanding of the physical and emotional development of young children combined with a passion for animal tracking, plants, birding by ear, and singing!
 She holds an MPA in Environmental Policy from the UW and certificates in Horticulture, Animal Tracking, and the Foundation Year in Waldorf Education.
 She has also been an enthusiastic parent and volunteer with VWP since 2004.
 Joanne has also been working in the fields of sustainable agriculture, organic gardening and pesticide reduction for over 20 years.
 She has been a garden coordinator at Seattle Tilth and is a contributing author of the Maritime Northwest Gardening Guide.
 She lives and grows food on Plum Forest Farm with her partner and their two children, and feeds many happy families through their farm stand, CSA program and at the Vashon farmer’s market.

 Manon McPeters, Instructor.
 Manon has been involved with 8-Shields, nature based programs since she was a teenager.
 After attending the Wilderness Awareness School’s weekly teen program for two years, she attended Evergreen State College where she studied botany and environmental education, and interned at the Puyallup-based nature education program, Wolf Camp.
-She is a graduate of WAS’s Anake Outdoor School and Leadership programs and has worked in their summer camp programs for kids of all ages.
-She has also worked with youth, teens, and adults at Quiet Heart, and with Rite of Passage Journeys.
-Manon also enjoys sharing her love of yoga with her students.
-This will be her first season with VWP.
+She is also graduate of WAS’s Anake Outdoor School and Leadership programs.
+In addition to her work with VWP, Manon mentors youth and teens at WAS, Quiet Heart, and Rite of Passage Journeys.
+She also enjoys sharing her love of yoga with her students.
+This will be her third season with VWP.

 Linda Moore, Instructor.
 Linda is passionate about nature, children, growing food, and song.
 She has been mentoring youth since 1999, and believes that a day with children, steeped in Nature – with story, song, weaving and wandering – is a day well spent!
 In 2013 she joined VWP as an apprentice in the Wind Gather program, and completed the Art of Mentoring week-long course at Wilderness Awareness School in 2015.
 Linda has also co-taught at Heartstone Pre-school for two years.
 In 2015, Linda completed a Master’s Program with the Center For Sacred Studies – Earth-based Spiritual Traditions.
 She embodies reverence for all things; deeply honors this beautiful earth, waters, and beauty that this life unfolds; and is committed to stewarding this planet for the next seven generations.
 She gives great gratitude every day to her Teachers and All her Relations.

-He also holds a Masters in teaching.
-Ted was a touring musician for several years, and enjoys building community through his music-making with guitar, banjo, bass, cello , drums, strings, and vocals.
-This will be his second year mentoring children in the Fire Tender and Forest Tracker programs at VWP.
+Ted also holds a Masters in teaching, and was a touring musician for several years; he enjoys building community through his music-making with guitar, banjo, bass, cello , drums, strings, and vocals.
+This will be his fourth year with VWP.

 Jane Valencia, Instructor.
 Jane loves to adventure in nature with children.
 Her journey with deep nature connection began in 2001 when she served as a parent volunteer in Vashon’s very first wilderness program for kids.
 When an instructor revealed to her some of the secrets of the “invisible school”, she became hooked!
 She has trained extensively in nature and cultural mentoring with Wilderness Awareness School and the Eight Shields Institute, and continues to immerse herself in herbalism with a current focus on plant spirit medicine, and in studies with the Kamana Naturalist Training Program.
-A founder of VWP, she also currently serves as Board President.
 Outside of VWP, Jane performs as a bardic harper, offering story and music that celebrates the magic of nature.
 Her published works include a nature-rooted children’s fantasy novel, a kid’s herbal comic, and several harp CDs.
 She and her family live on Vashon in a passive solar home on a plain old farm where they tend the land and a flock of feathered friends, wildcraft and grow herbs, and generally aim to live simply and have fun.

 Tiffany Lutnick Coleman grew up in the urban sprawl of southern California and treasured her time in nature during occasional family camping trips.
 As an adult, she continued the camping and hiking trips, but it wasn’t until her son became involved with VWP that her longtime love of the outdoors clicked and found a pathway for integration into her everyday life.
 She loves watching how her son’s confidence and awareness of nature has blossomed during his time in VWP and deeply values the way VWP’s philosophy has stretched it’s tendrils into her whole family’s life.
 In her spare time, she is an avid reader, and lifelong learner who loves the handmade and can often be found sewing, knitting, cooking, singing, gardening, preserving food, or otherwise creating for those she cares for.